canonical-web-and-design/docs-demo/pages/snappy-dev/snap_metadata.md

 ## Interfaces

 Interfaces allow snaps to communicate or share resources according to the protocol established by the interface and play an important part in security policy configuration.
-See `interfaces` and `security` for details.
+See `interfaces.md` and `security.md` for details.

 ## license.txt